 4. The Good ‘ol RSS are you working?

 A lot of us use FeedBurner for our WordPress RSS Feeds.
 One of the parts of integrating FeedBurner into WordPress is pointing your default feeds to FeedBurner this way you can have analytics on your feed subscribers.
-A lot of themes like Genesis, Headway Theme, Standard Theme, and others allow you to integrate FeedBurner from their settings panel.
+A lot of themes like Genesis, Standard Theme, and others allow you to integrate FeedBurner from their settings panel.
 You need to make sure that you keep the feed directed to FeedBurner otherwise there will be two RSS feeds for your blog.
 The main WordPress one, and the FeedBurner one which is taking the info from your WordPress RSS Feed.
 Except, you will lose count of a lot of the subscriber that you had because they were subscribed using the /feed/ url which no longer points to FeedBurner.
 Again, this does not mean you lose them, it just means that you can’t see them in the FeedBurner count.

 You never have anything to lose by creating a backup.
 As a precautionary measure, you should backup all of your theme files, plugins, and the database.
-Although nothing should happen, but you can never be to safe.
+Although nothing should happen, but you can never be too safe.
 You can use BackupBuddy to create a full-site Backup for you.

 6. Maintenance Mode